UlizesR/DESLib/README.md

 - **Memory management** with code, data, and stack segments
 - **Binary file format** for compiled programs
 - **Comprehensive test suite** with CTest integration
+- **Enhanced syntax highlighting** with support for binary and hexadecimal numbers

 ## Architecture